Gnathifera: Fossil record

-The fossil record of gnathiferans is poor.
+The fossil record of chaetognathiferans is poor.
 There are no known fossil gnathostomulids.
 Fossils of the extant rotifer genus Habrotrocha are known from Dominican amber dating to the late Eocene, but rotifers are otherwise only known from the Holocene.
 By contrast, the chaetognath fossil record, while still patchy, includes numerous Paleozoic specimens.
 Protoconodonts are stem-group chaetognaths.
 The earliest protoconodonts date to the Fortunian age of the Cambrian, and are among the oldest known bilaterians.
-The enigmatic Cambrian taxon Amiskwia is a gnathiferan and has recently been suggested to be a stem-group chaetognath.The Cambrian ectoparasite Inquicus appears to be a gnathiferan.
+The enigmatic Cambrian taxa Amiskwia and Nectocarididae, along with the newly described Timorebestia, have been recently recognised as chaetognathiferans and suggested to be stem-group chaetognaths.
+The Cambrian ectoparasite Inquicus appears to be a gnathiferan.

+Cladogram after Vinther et al. 2025:

 History

 Gnathifera was named in 1995 to unite gnathostomulids and rotifers.
 Micrognathozoans were soon added to this grouping.
 Chaetognaths, long considered a distinct lineage with no close relatives, were identified as gnathiferans in 2019.

 A similar grouping, Acanthognatha, was suggested in 1998 to unite gastrotrichs with gnathostomulids and rotifers.
 However, gastrotrichs are more closely related to lophotrochozoans than gnathiferans.

+"Chaetognathiferans" was originally proposed as an informal term and later transformed into the formal name Chaetognathifera, with a proper cladistic definition: "the smallest clade including Adineta vaga (Rotifera) and Parasagitta elegans (Chaethognatha)," while Gnathifera was defined as "the smallest clade including Adineta vaga (Rotifera) and Gnathostomula paradoxa (Gnathostomulida)."